TyeGuertin/PyKawe/README.md

  pip install pygame

- now locate and copy the file path of PyKawe.py copy the file path and type python then paste the file path
+ now locate and copy the file path of PyKawe.py type python then paste the file path

  it will look similar to this:

  python "C:\Users\WORK\Desktop\PyKawe\PyKawe.py"

  that is all, I had a lot of fun making this, thank you for checking it out!

  if you would like to change your work time and break time the values are in seconds